DmitryF-go/articles/Ubuntu/02_How-tos.md

 python3 /home/pi/myscript.py &
 ```

-**Otherwise, the script will not end and the system will not boot.**
+:exclamation: **Otherwise, the script will not end
+and the system will not boot.** :exclamation:

 The ampersand allows the command to run in a separate process and continue
 booting with the process running.